Inpatient Medical Stabilization

 Admission Criteria

-Patients who meet one of the following criteria may be candidates for admission to our inpatient unit for medical stabilization:
+Patients who meet one of the following criteria may be admitted to our inpatient unit for medical stabilization:

 Weight

-< 75% ideal body weight or ongoing weight loss despite intensive management
+< 75% expected body weight or ongoing weight loss despite intensive management

 Acute food refusal